-Thought for the day: Immanuel mean God is with US
+Thought for the day: Immanuel means God is with US

 Immanuel.
-I talked about the word on Sunday and its often heard at this time of year.
+I talked a bit about the word on Sunday and its often heard at this time of year.
 But what does this unusual word mean for the Christmas story?

-When the angel said to Joseph: "All this took place to fulfill what the Lord had said through the prophet: 'The virgin will be with child and will give birth to a son, and they will call him Immanuel' - which means, 'God with us.'"
+When the angel, quoting Isaiah 7, said to Joseph: "All this took place to fulfill what the Lord had said through the prophet: 'The virgin will be with child and will give birth to a son, and they will call him Immanuel' - which means, 'God with us.'"
 This had implications for not just Joseph but for us as well.

 I like how singer Michael Card put it: "The implications of the name 'Immanuel' are both comforting and unsettling.
 Comforting, because He has come to share the danger as well as the drudgery of our everyday lives.
 He desires to weep with us and to wipe away our tears.
 And what may seem bizarre, Jesus Christ, the Son of God, longs to share in and to be the source of the laughter and the joy we all too rarely know."